 Greenland natural science data workshop: An NSF-funded workshop to assess the current data ecosystem and map the path forward

 The entire organizing committee would like to thank everyone for their thoughtful insights, participation, and effort into making this a productive and successful workshop!
-Check back here periodically for updates and information on the final recommendations from the meeting.
-In the meantime, you may still access the participant list, workshop folder, and resources of interest below.

 Photo credit: John Cassano